cirruslabs/swiftlint-action/README.md

-# SwiftLint Action
+Run [SwiftLint](https://github.com/realm/SwiftLint) from your GitHub Actions with ease and annotations.

-Run SwiftLint from your GitHub Actions with ease.
+Works with GitHub-managed runners, self-hosted runners and runners from services like [Cirrus Runners](https://cirrus-runners.app/).

 ## Usage